ryomakawakami/cubecolor/README.md

 a white background.
 Algorithm will need a complete overhaul to allow for more flexibility.
 A possible workaround is to have the user select the vertices.

-Basically, the computer vision part is to get the outline of the cube (6 points).
-Once this is done, some math can be done to calculate the position of each facelet.

-Todo: Fix parallel case for findCorner.
+First, it gets the outline of the cube (~6 points) to create a mask to isolate the cube.
+Then, the colors are analyzed.

+Todo: Adjust color ranges based on center color.